BCom Money and Finance in India Notes Study Material

 (A) Financial Institutions

-These include organizations like banks, finance companies, insurance companies, co-operative societies and other institutions, which help inculcate the habit of pooling the savings in the people.
+These include organizations like banks, finance companies, insurance companies, cooperative societies, and other institutions, which help inculcate the habit of pooling savings in the people.
 These institutions also provide credit or finance to the constituents of the economy.
-The financial institution can be classified based on the degree of specialisation and the type of activities they are involved.
-These financial institutions can be regulatory, non-regulatory, intermediaries, non-intermediaries and others.
+The financial institution can be classified based on the degree of specialization and the type of activities they are involved in.
+These financial institutions can be regulatory, non-regulatory, intermediaries, non-intermediaries, and others.

-(i) Regulatory Institutions: Regulatory institutions try to ensure smooth functioning of financial intermediaries, financial markets and other constitutes of the financial system by imposing prudential norms on them.
+(i) Regulatory Institutions: Regulatory institutions try to ensure the smooth functioning of financial intermediaries, financial markets, and other constitutes of the financial system by imposing prudential norms on them.
 In India, there is a multiplicity of regulatory and supervisory authorities.
-With some amount of overlapping in the coverage, the financial system is regulated and supervised mainly by two government agencies under the Ministry of Finance, viz. the Reserve Bank of India (RBI) and the Securities and Exchange Board of India (SEBI) with the help of various acts and policies.
+With some amount overlapping in the coverage, the financial system is regulated and supervised mainly by two government agencies under the Ministry of Finance, viz. the Reserve Bank of India (RBI) and the Securities and Exchange Board of India (SEBI) with the help of various acts and policies.
+(BCom Money and Finance in India Notes Study Material)

-Apart from the RBI and the SEBI there are other institutions which supervise and regulate particular segments of financial sector.
+Apart from the RBI and the SEBI, there are other institutions that supervise and regulate particular segments of the financial sector.
 For example, the Insurance Regulation and Development Authority (IRDA) regulates and supervises the working of Insurance companies.
 The supervision of exchange trading futures with underlying assets as commodities are under the purview of the Forward Market Commission.
 The Department of Company Affairs (DCA) regulates the working of limited liability firms.

-The intermediaries play an important role in stimulating the markets and providing the necessary impetus for their all-round development.
+The intermediaries play an important role in stimulating the markets and providing the necessary impetus for their all-around development.
 They form the crucial link between the issuer of financial claims and the party that assumes the risk.
-The financial intermediaries are institutions that assist both sides of the market by providing a host of services to facilitate the financial transactions, The various services provided by the financial intermediaries include, providing assistance in evaluating investment proposals, offering diversified investments in large number of projects for their investors or clients and monitoring such projects on an ongoing basis, helping businesses in raising finances by structuring a variety of instruments providing consultancy and customized services etc.
+Financial intermediaries are institutions that assist both sides of the market by providing a host of services to facilitate financial transactions.

 Financial intermediaries can be classified into two types namely, depository institutions and non-depository institutions.
 Depository institutions mainly include commercial banks, saving and loan institutions (S & Ls), and credit unions.
-The depositories play a crucial role of channelizing savings into the economy and thereby provide scope for the economic growth of the country.
-They also play a key-role in transmitting the monetary policy to the financial markets, borrowers and depositors and ultimately to the real economy.
+The depositories play a crucial role in channelizing savings into the economy and thereby provide scope for the economic growth of the country.
+They also play a key role in transmitting the monetary policy to the financial markets, borrowers, and depositors and ultimately to the real economy.

-Non-depository institutions include finance companies, mutual funds, security firms, investment bankers, pension funds and insurance companies.
+Non-depository institutions include finance companies, mutual funds, security firms, investment bankers, pension funds, and insurance companies.
+(BCom Money and Finance in India Notes Study Material)

-(iii) Other Financial Institutions: Apart from financial intermediaries, a financial system may consist of various other financial institution providing a variety of financial services.
-Examples of such intermediaries are venture capital, which provide startup capital for new firms and merchant banks, which help in international trade finance and provide business advisory services.
+(iii) Other Financial Institutions: Apart from financial intermediaries, a financial system may consist of various other financial institutions providing a variety of financial services.
+Examples of such intermediaries are venture capital, which provides startup capital for new firms, and merchant banks, which help in international trade finance and provide business advisory services.

 (B) Financial Markets